Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 In the financial context, this means that concerns about expenses, income stability, or living costs can occupy a large portion of the available cognitive energy.
 Even when these concerns do not reflect a real financial crisis, they can dominate the decision-making process.

-Researchers at Princeton University (2013) observed that perceived scarcity can alter how individuals allocate their mental attention.
-When resources appear limited, the brain tends to prioritize tasks directly related to immediate economic survival.
+Mani, Mullainathan, Shafir, and Zhao (2013) observed that perceived scarcity can alter how individuals allocate mental attention.
+When resources feel limited, the mind tends to prioritize immediate economic concerns, reducing the attention available for broader financial planning.

 In everyday life, this pattern may manifest in quite common ways.
 People who feel financially pressured may spend more time analyzing expenses, reviewing consumption decisions, or constantly evaluating their financial security.